samuelroland/prjs/README.md

 Samuel:
 - [x] Open a real exo
+- [ ] Properly quit TUI (quit vitest, clean temp files, ...)
-- [ ] Show home page like Vim ? -> include ascii art, TUI version, basic shortcuts like help + links to this repos + tagline ...
+- [x] Show home page like Vim ? -> include ascii art, TUI version, basic shortcuts like help + tagline ...
 - [ ] Fix shortcuts matching issues with shift and ?
 - [ ] Automatic reload of files and exos when vitest runs
 - [x] Show a list of files and exos from Vitest
-- [ ] Should we rename page namings ?
+- [x] Should we rename page namings ?
 - [ ] Translate above text in English
 - [ ] Support running exos in both TS and JS files
 - [ ] Support showing typescript compiler errors ?